You’ll never forget a good sports coach.

 One child may love physical education while another needs more encouragement.
 Some students may have a serious desire to progress in sports whereas others are happy just to have a break from the classroom!

 An excellent coach will take account of the diversity of their students.
 They will know each child’s strengths and weaknesses, areas of interest and potential for growth.
-A good sports coach will tailor PE lessons to the needs of everyone in the class, making them inclusive and fun, getting the best out of everyone.
+A good sports coach will tailor PE lessons to the needs of everyone in the class, making them inclusive and fun, helping each pupil to develop skills and getting the best out of everyone.

 The same goes for equipment or space at a coach’s disposal.
 A coach can adapt a coaching session to suit the available resources and environment.